Promotion of DE&I

 Support for the active participation of women

 In FY1999, the top management of the Fuji Oil Co., Ltd. adopted the policy of supporting the active participation of women.
-Full-scale initiatives were launched to pursue the policy under the newly established Committee for Women's Empowerment.
-As of April 2024, the percentage of women in managerial positions at Fuji Oil Co., Ltd. and Fuji Oil Holdings Inc. is 15%.
+Full-scale initiatives were launched to pursue the policy under the newly established Committee for Women’s Empowerment.
+As of March 2025, the percentage of women in managerial positions at former Fuji Oil Co., Ltd. and former Fuji Oil Holdings Inc. was 15.9%.
 Moving forward, we recognize the need for a greater focus on equal opportunity in recruitment and training.
-In the five years through FY2023, women have accounted for 44% of new graduates hired into management-track positions.
-We also ensure a higher level of fairness in human resource development that is free of gender discrimination in work assignments, on-the-job trainings, and off-the-job-trainings.

-Furthermore, in FY2016, the CEO of Fuji Oil Holdings Inc. endorsed the Declaration on Action by Male Leaders Coalition for Empowerment of Women, which was formed under the initiative of Japan's Cabinet Office.
-The CEO has been sending out messages to employees and society, regarding the importance of diversity in management.
+In FY2016, the CEO of former Fuji Oil Holdings Inc. endorsed the Declaration on Action by Male Leaders Coalition for Empowerment of Women, which was formed under the initiative of Japan's Cabinet Office.
+The CEO has since been sending out messages to employees and society, regarding the importance of diversity in management.

 Support for the active participation of people with disabilities

-In FY2023, we created multiple positions for people with disabilities and recruited three employees through individual interviews at a local public employment service agency.
-On the other hand, some employees resigned despite our efforts to provide support through discussions with workplaces, the support center and employees themselves.
 Past efforts have shown that workplaces mainly for people without disabilities are not necessarily comfortable working environments for people with disabilities, so from FY2024 we have begun employing people with disabilities on external farms.
-The openness of farms and farm work provide an environment where many people with disabilities can continue working long-term.
+The openness of farms and farm work provide an environment where many people with disabilities can continue working long-term, promoting their active participation.

 Promoting non-regular employees to regular employees

 The Group conducts a test once a year for highly motivated non-regular employees wishing to become regular employees.
-In FY2023, 11 non-regular employees have passed the test.
+In FY2024, 13 non-regular employees have passed the test.
 We will continue to actively promote talented and highly motivated individuals to regular employee status through this system.

 Work style reform

-As part of the reform, we have been exploring new work style possibilities.
+As part of these reforms, we have been exploring new work style possibilities.
 For example, since FY2017 we have been gradually expanding our telework system and introduced a satellite office.
 We also facilitated active communication and promoted paperless operations by introducing robotic process automation (RPA), digitizing application procedures, and actively using video conference systems.
-In FY2023, around half of all direct employees used our telework system.
+In FY2024, around 40% of all direct employees used our telework system.

 We will use IT effectively to firmly establish a system that allows employees to produce results regardless of time and place of work.